Scaling Laws for Predicting Downstream Performance in LLMs: Limitations

 \section{Limitations}

-Our approach \approachmix is generally applicable across various data sources, yet currently, it is demonstrated only in binary cases involving code and text data due to computational constraints.
-Our specific emphasis on the mixing ratio of code is deliberate, reflecting its practical significance in real-world applications.
-This limitation marks a key area for future expansion.
+\looseness=-1 Our approach \approachmix is generally applicable across various data sources, yet currently, it is demonstrated only in binary cases involving code and text data due to computational constraints.
+Our specific emphasis on the mixing ratio of code is deliberate, reflecting its practical significance in real-world applications and the dominance of these two data sources in LLMs pre-training compared to others (\textit{e.g.,} academic articles, books, encyclopedias).